 Cities and counties generally serve a different purpose but implementing and enforcing building codes is one exception.
 The County Commission should be proactive by taking the lead in the effort to ensure all entities implement a building code standard that meets all needs throughout the county.
 Rejoining our colleagues in the Idaho Association of Counties would allow a state-wide effort, by the counties, to regain local control over building codes.

 Ada County is not in the same boat as some of the smaller counties in providing public defender services.
 In our county, adequate resources and staff are in place.

-Unlike the current commissioners did, I would not impetuously withdraw the county’s participation in the Capital Crimes Defense Fund before understanding the value this collaboration brings to Ada County.
-The Commission made this uninformed decision in their ongoing antagonistic approach toward the Idaho Association of Counties, the managers of the fund.
+Unlike the current commissioners did, I would not impetuously withdraw the county from participation in the Capital Crimes Defense Fund before understanding the value this collaboration brings to Ada County.
+Thankfully, the commissioners did eventually recognize the error of their decision and voted to undo the damage.

-I would like to see a renewed effort to move Lady Bird Park to the other side of the fairgrounds property to create a beneficial riverside community asset.
-The street side of the fairgrounds near Garden City’s town center, should be used for something complementary and beneficial to the interests of the citizens of Garden City.
+If Treasure Valley Racing does decide to walk away from Les Bois Park, I would like to see a renewed effort to move Lady Bird Park to the river side of the fairgrounds property to create a desirable community amenity.
+The street side of the fairgrounds near Garden City’s town center, should be used for something complementary and beneficial to the interests of the county as well as to the residents of Garden City.

 If, and when, the Les Bois Park lease ends, the real discussion about future uses can begin, and all stakeholders including Expo Idaho neighbors, business owners, and Garden City representatives, should be invited to participate in that process.

 Providing housing is not a legally mandated responsibility of county government in Idaho, but Ada County taxpayers are impacted by the costs of the chronically homeless in our community.
 We pay their medical and mental health care bills through county and state programs, and we pay for increased law enforcement, court costs, etc.